ivanStraltsou/code-wars/katas/programmer-fiance/readme.md

 I remember "Programmer fiance notes" by Eksler as a very funny story.
 In this story was described love story of a programmer and pretty girl.
 Right before the wedding, programmer faced with a challenge to automatically create invitation list.
 I would like to ask you to solve this problem.

-Just imagine that you are those guy and make invitation list with seats.
+Just imagine that you are a groom and make perfect invitation list with seats.
 Don't place enemies together, try to put closer guys who know each other.
 Let's assume that there would be on big table.
 Opposite seats (like 1 and 17) for friendly or neutral relationships.
+You are free to change something.

 ####Example: